Planting Succulent Cuttings: A Visual Guide

 You can grow cuttings in a temporary pot while they establish roots or plant them directly in a permanent container.
 Either way, you'll want a pot that has a drainage hole and is large enough to leave 2"-3" of space around each cutting.

 Fill the container with a gritty, well-draining soil to protect your succulents from standing water and root rot.
-Most garden centers sell a cactus/succulent potting soil, or you can make your own by mixing 3 parts potting soil, 2 parts coarse, salt-free sand, and 1 part perlite or pumice.
+Most garden centers sell a cactus/succulent potting soil.
+You can also make your own with 3 parts potting soil, 2 parts coarse, salt-free sand, and 1 part perlite or pumice.
+Ultimate Guide to Succulent Soil

 2. Plant the Cuttings

 Plant the cut end of a stem 1"-2" into the soil.
-If the succulent has leaves, you may need to remove them from the bottom section of stem to plant it deep enough.
+If the succulent has leaves, you may need to remove some to expose the bottom section of stem.
 The lowest leaves should sit just above the soil without touching it.
-Compress the soil enough to get the cutting to stand upright.
+Compress the soil lightly to get the cutting to stand upright.

 3. Pick the Right Location

-Pick a location for your young succulents that gets bright, indirect light (not full sun) and plenty of airflow.
-Cuttings need sunlight to grow new roots, but they will dry out too quickly in direct sun.
+Pick a location for your young succulents that gets bright, indirect light (not full, outdoor sun) and plenty of airflow.
+Cuttings need sunlight to grow new roots, but they can dry out quickly in direct sun.
 Good airflow helps prevent infestations of mealy bugs and gnats on indoor succulents.

-Unlike mature, rooted succulents, cuttings will need regular moisture until they can grow roots and support themselves.
+Unlike mature succulents, cuttings will need regular moisture until they can grow roots.
 Water frequently enough to keep the soil from drying out, but not so often that you see standing water.
 Depending on temperature and humidity, actual frequency is usually 2-4 times per week.

 5. Care for Rooted Succulents

-After 2-4 weeks, a very gentle pull will tell you if a cutting has rooted.
+After 4-6 weeks, a very gentle pull will tell you if a cutting has rooted.
 To care for rooted succulents, transition to deeper, less frequent watering.
-Only water once the soil has fully dried, about 1-2 times per week.
-Re-pot, if desired, and gradually move the succulent to its preferred light conditions over the course of 1-2 weeks to give it time to adapt.
+Only water once the soil has fully dried, about 2-4 times per month.
+Re-pot, if desired, and gradually move the succulent to its preferred light conditions.
+Take 1-2 weeks to increase light exposure, giving the plant time to adapt.
 Continue caring for your succulent and watch for above-ground growth in the following months.

 What about propagating leaf cuttings?